AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 💡 **Cool Features:**
 - Case-insensitive search (We do not judge your capitalization skills). 🔠
-- Partial matches work—so even if you only remember "Jane," you are good to go. (but StudentId has to be the exact match)🧠
+- Partial matches work as far as a whole word is matched—so even if you only remember "Jane," you are good to go.
+But beware!
+StudentId has to be the exact match🧠

 ---
 ### Feature 7: Filter Contact